nielsbasjes/modbus-website/content/usage/_index.md

 So the base workflow of this library has been chosen als follows:

-- Obtain an instance of `SchemaDevice`
+1. Obtain an instance of `SchemaDevice`
-  - This has one or more `Block`s and each has `Field`s
+   - This has one or more `Block`s and each has one or more `Field`s
    - Each `Field` has an expression.
    - The expression dictates the `ReturnType` of the specific Field.

-- Connect to the actual Modbus Device using one of the [supported Modbus implementations](/modbus).
+2. Connect to the actual Modbus Device using one of the [supported Modbus implementations](/modbus).

-- Link these two together
+3. Link these two together
    - `schemaDevice.connect(modbusDevice)`

-- Indicate to the SchemaDevice instance which of the fields you `need`.
+4. Indicate to the SchemaDevice instance which of the fields you `need`.

-And then as often as you like (and your hardware supports!):
+5. And then as often as you like (and your hardware supports!):
    - Tell it to do `update`
      - Now the library will retrieve the needed modbus register values and remember them.
-This also includes when these were retrieved !
+This also includes the timestamp when these were retrieved !
-- For each field you can now get the actual value
+   - For each field you can now get the actual value and use it.

 ## Add the main library to your project